jaicab/jaicab.github.io/styleguide/text-scope.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KaOC9danxNo" frameborder="0" allowfullscreen></iframe>
 </div>

-These two patterns are not only applicable to videos, but also other kinds of `iframe` elements like Codepen or JSbin embeds.
+These two patterns are not only applicable to video embeds, but also other kinds of `iframe` elements like Codepen or JSbin embeds.

 ### Horizontal rule